hennas/Senti24/README.md

 Full GUI environment: (ADD LINK HERE)

 ## Setup
-The full environment required for the GUI to work, can be downloaded from here: (ADD DROPBOX LINK)
+The full environment required for the GUI to work, can be downloaded from here: (ADD DROPBOX LINK) </br>
+It contains the 2GB pre-processed data used for the analysis.
+You may also need 16GB of RAM to run this code.

 You can install the required Python libraries with:
 ```bash